| Blue

 birds, there are a number of beneficial insects, including butterflies,

 moths, bees and dragonfiles.
-Many swallowtails (left) float around the
+Many swallowtails (left) float around the gardens

-gardens throughout the summer as well as white cabbage butterflies.
+throughout the summer as well as white cabbage butterflies.

 Numerous native Bumblebees and Carpenter bees as well as Honeybees help

-in the garden; the Carpenter bees inhabit the rather dated rafters in
+in the garden; the Carpenter bees inhabit the rather dated rafters in the

-night before they settle in to sleep!
+before they settle in to sleep!

-Most recent sighting: a Lorquin's Admiral (right) was spotted on July
+recent sighting: a Lorquin's Admiral (right) was spotted on July 27, 2009

-27, 2009 inspecting the crabapple tree.
+inspecting the crabapple tree.

 And now a Monarch butterfly on Aug 8, 2009 darting between the trees like